Thu 20th April 2023

 Ascent/Descent: 25 metres – some slopes on muddy paths: one goat level

-For our last morning we’ll follow a gentle 2-mile circular trail which explores the heart of this nature reserve.
-Here we’ll enjoy the ‘peewits’ of more tumbling and looping lapwing together with a whole range of warblers, thrushes and more nightingales.
+A gentle 2-mile circular trail which explores the heart of this nature reserve.
+Here we’ll enjoy the ‘peewits’ of more tumbling and looping lapwing together with a whole range of warblers,thrushes and maybe nightingales.
 We may even spot rarer breeding birds such as garganey, yellow wagtail, grey partridge and skylark.

 On one morning we’ll experience the magic of a dawn (or at least early morning!) chorus starring mellow blackbirds, thrushes and wrens and joined by warblers like blackcap, whitethroat and, perhaps, more nightingales.